chiarazelioli/image-classifier/README.md

 Task: in a supervised setting, implement a CNN to classify a plant image based on its health condition.

-Key concepts: Convolutional Neural Networks (CNN), Image Augmentation, Transfer Learning, Fine Tuning
+Key concepts: Convolutional Neural Networks (CNN), Image Augmentation, Transfer Learning, Fine Tuning.